Epcot International Food & Wine Festival: 2024 Eat to the Beat Concert Series

 During the Festival, you can catch some of the most popular bands from the 80s to the 2000s performing nightly at the America Gardens Theater.
 Shows are at 5:30p, 6:45p and 8:00p nightly.
 These concerts are free with Epcot admission.

 The line up includes the return of The Fray, Sugar Ray, Hoobastank, Tiffany, MercyMe, Sheila E., Luis Figueroa, Joey Fatone & Friends, We The Kings, Switchfoot, Billy Ocean, Hanson, Boyz II Men, Smash Mouth, 98 Degrees, alongside newcomers Yellowcard, The Wanted, Mau Y Ricky, Jesse & Joy, Aloe Blacc, David Archuleta, Haley Reinhart (featuring Emily Estefan, Casey Abrams and Janel Parrish), Magic!, and Parmalee.

 2025

-The 30th Annual Epcot International Food & Wine Festival will be run from August 28 to November 22, 2025.
+The 30th Annual Epcot International Food & Wine Festival ran from August 28 to November 22, 2025.

+2025 Eat to the Beat Concert Series

+During the Festival, you can catch some of the most popular bands from the 80s to the 2000s performing nightly at the America Gardens Theater.
+Shows are at 5:30p, 6:45p and 8:00p nightly.
+These concerts are free with Epcot admission.

+2026

+The 31st Annual Epcot International Food & Wine Festival ran from August 27 to November 21, 2026, celebrating the festival's 30th anniversary.

+2026 Eat to the Beat Concert Series

+During the Festival, you can catch some of the most popular bands from the 80s to the 2000s performing nightly at the America Gardens Theater.
+Shows are at 5:30p, 6:45p and 8:00p nightly.
+These concerts are free with Epcot admission.

 Criticism

 The festival has been criticized for bringing high crowd levels to Epcot, particularly weekends; lack of entertainment; and displays of public drunkenness.